UN commends fed govt on economic recovery plan | TODAY.ng

 “Many challenges remain as an estimated 8.5 million people in that region are in urgent need of humanitarian assistance; over 5 million remain food insecure.

 “And, some 50,000 children are at IPC level five of food insecurity.
-The need for action, especially for the children, couldn’t be more urgent.”
+The need for action, especially for the children, couldn’t be more urgent,” he said.

 He advised the government to utilise the opportunity provided by the national launch of this report to address the twin problems of economic recession and humanitarian crisis facing the country.